LTstrange/satellite-simulator/ROADMAP.md

 Functionality:
 - Implement some kind of double-pass connection for ISL simulation. (and set it as the default for connection and simulation result stability)
-- Realtime mode: Cant change the time speed, sync with system time, maybe useful for accurate simulation.
+- Realtime mode: Cant change the time speed, sync with system time, maybe useful for realtime accurate simulation.
 - UI: tend to use ui rather than config file.
+(Long-term work)

 Bug Fix:
 - Maintain simulator operation when window is minimized.